Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 21,787, 6,555 total housing units (homes and apartments), and a median house value of $1,267,525, Darien house prices are not only among the most expensive in Connecticut, Darien real estate also is some of the most expensive in all of America.
+With 21,500 people, 6,978 houses or apartments, and a median cost of homes of $1,632,175, Darien house prices are not only among the most expensive in Connecticut, Darien real estate also is some of the most expensive in all of America.

 Darien is a town of large, single-family homes.
 In fact, there is a higher proportion of four, five or more bedroom homes in Darien than is found in 98% of the communities in America.

-Relative to Connecticut, our data show that Darien's latest annual appreciation rate is lower than 70% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Darien's latest annual appreciation rate is higher than 80% of the other cities and towns in Connecticut.